yalka2024/autopilot-ventures/README.md

-# 🚀 AutoPilot Ventures Platform
+# 🚀 AutoPilot Ventures - Personal Income Generation Platform

-An autonomous AI-powered platform for creating, managing, and scaling startups with multilingual support, advanced security, and comprehensive analytics.
+An autonomous AI-powered platform for creating, managing, and scaling businesses for personal income generation with multilingual support, advanced security, and comprehensive analytics.

 ## ✨ Features